Orbán: We are creating a political formation that will very quickly become the biggest faction of the European right

 Orbán said it was clear that European politics needed to be changed.
 "A new era is beginning," Orbán said, adding that the first, crucial moment of this is the creation of a new European political group that will change European politics.
 The Prime Minister stressed that change has begun in Europe, and in his opinion the 9 June elections are proof of this.

-“I am convinced that the political formation we are creating today will be successful and will very quickly become the biggest factions of the European right.
+“I am convinced that the political formation we are creating today will be successful and will very quickly become the biggest faction of the European right.
 This will happen within the next few days, and after that the sky will be the limit.
 But that will be for another press conference.”

 – Orbán said, adding that they are taking on the responsibility of "launching a faction that will be the strongest right-wing grouping in Europe".
 "The strongest Austrian, Hungarian and Czech right-wing forces are now sitting before you."